payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft_pureansible/docs/ansible_tower_walkthrough.rst

 |

-At the point you should be able to reach the virtual server IP address from the consumer EPG
+At the point in a real environment you should be able to reach the virtual server IP address from the consumer EPG

 We are still to add members to the Pool that will be load balanced when the consumer hits the virtual IP address